 - The top layer is 3” of Energex foam.
 This is like memory foam but with faster recovery.
 It has a very nice bounce to it.

-- Finally, there are 5” of base support foam, designed for durability.
+- Finally, there are 5” of base support foam, which is designed for durability.

 - All Brooklyn Bedding mattresses are made in the USA.